Construction of logarithmic cohomology theories II: On Chow groups: Introduction

 In the first part \cite{logSHF1} of the series, we introduced a method of extending cohomology theories of schemes to fs log schemes.
 As an application, we showed that the K-theory of schemes is representable in the logarithmic motivic homotopy category \cite[Theorem C]{logSHF1}, and we construct a logarithmic cyclotomic trace \cite[Theorem F]{logSHF1}, assuming the following result:

-\begin{thm} We have $\CH^q(\C)\cong L_{C\partial}\CH^q(\square_{\C}^r)$ for all integers $q,r\geq 0$. \end{thm} This second part is devoted to proving this theorem.
+\begin{thmintro} We have $\CH^q(\C)\cong L_{C\partial}\CH^q(\square_{\C}^r)$ for all integers $q,r\geq 0$. \end{thmintro} This second part is devoted to proving this theorem.
 In the introduction, we will explain how to write the right-hand side purely in terms of Chow groups of toric varieties.
-After that, we will not refer to \cite{logSHF1} anymore, i.e., the readers can read the proof of Theorem \ref{intro.2} below without reading \cite{logSHF1} first.
+After that, we will not need \cite{logSHF1} anymore, i.e., the readers can read the proof of Theorem \ref{intro.2} below without reading \cite{logSHF1} first.

 We need the following definitions for this purpose: